tenox7/wfm/README.md

 ## Prefix

-By default WFM serves requests from "/" prefix of the built in web server.
+The `-prefix` flag takes two directories separated by a colon.
+The one on the left is a filesystem directory, the one on the right is http path.
+The fsdir is affected by `-chroot` flag.
+If you chroot to some directory for example `-chroot /home/ubuntu/dir` then the prefix should probably just use root dir of that folder `-prefix /:/` - which also happens to be the default.

-You can move it to a different prefix for example "/data" or "/wfm" with the flag `-prefix=/:/httppath`.
+The httppath part controls URL suffix, by default it's `/`, however you can move it to a different path for example "/data" or "/wfm" with the flag `-prefix=/:/httppath`.
+This may be useful for hiding default location or if routing from another service like reverse proxy.

+In future WFM should support multiple prefix pairs.

 ## Flags